 Alison Reiheld, SIUE Associate Professor of Philosophy and Director of SIUE Women’s Studies Program, brings us PART 4 in our series on gender, sexualization, and the media.
 Every once in awhile, Wikipedia has a surprisingly well fleshed-out entry.
 One of these is … Continue reading

 On October 20, WNBA star Candace Parker’s LA Sparks beat the Minnesota Lynx to take the title.
 In a short and bittersweet interview with ESPN on the boards immediately after the game, Parker, with tears in her eyes, said “This … Continue reading

 If you could be anything, anything at all…: Are Halloween costumes getting better at providing a range of possible selves?

 As Director of Women’s Studies, I usually use this blog to amplify others’ voices.
 But today, I want to use this venue to follow up on a blog I wrote long before I became Director.
 After all, ’tis the season. … Continue reading

-In the second of two posts on sexual assault, Women’s Studies student Layn Abbott writes about his experience accessing one of the most shocking forms of male privilege: the assumed ability to take sex from women without consent.
-Or as he … Continue reading
+In the second of two posts on sexual assault, a Women’s Studies student who wishes to remain anonymous writes about his experience accessing one of the most shocking forms of male privilege: the assumed ability to take sex from women without consent. … Continue reading

-Layn Abbott has taken multiple Women’s Studies courses including an independent study this semester, the capstone project for which involves not just one but two blog entries for us.
-Abbott has worked with WMST faculty member Dr. Trish Oberweis on … Continue reading
+A student who wishes to remain anonymous has taken multiple Women’s Studies courses including an independent study this semester, the capstone project for which involves not just one but two blog entries for us.
+He has worked with WMST faculty member … Continue reading

 Our final post comes to us from SIUE Women’s Studies program graduate, and graduate student, Destiny Green.
 Destiny is the 2014 winner of the Martha Welch Award, our program’s annual award to students who have demonstrated thoughtfulness and leadership in the context … Continue reading